 The UTM engineering program began in 1946 as a 2-year transfer program.
 The UT Board of Trustees approved the granting of the Bachelor of Science in Engineering Technology (BSET) degree in 1968.
 The BSET degree was discontinued in 1996 with the approval of the current Bachelor of Science in Engineering (BSE) degree.
-The BSE has been fully accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, since 1998.
-There are approximately 270 students enrolled in the program where they can study concentration is Civil, Electrical, Industrial, or Mechanical engineering.
+The Program leading to the BSE has been fully accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, since 1997.
+There are approximately 230 students enrolled in the program where they can study concentrations in Civil, Electrical, Industrial, or Mechanical engineering.
 The program emphasizes both theoretical foundations and practical applications through hands-on laboratory experiments, state-of-the art computer software, and real-world projects.
 For more detail see Engineering Programs.
 In order to graduate, students must pass the Fundamentals of Engineering Examination (FE exam), the first step toward becoming a Licensed Professional Engineer.
 Upon graduation, the engineering specialty is recorded on the student's final transcript.

 The Mission of the Bachelor of Science in Engineering Program is to provide relevant high quality undergraduate engineering education in a traditional collegiate atmosphere while serving as engineering resource for West Tennessee.
 The faculty enhances the engineering profession by conducting applied research and providing public service in their fields of expertise.